-3.2 UNPACKING AND PREPARATION (LABTEKTM N2-35 SERIES & LABTEKTM N2-70 SERIES)
+3.2 UNPACKING AND PREPARATION (LABTEKTM N2-70 SERIES)

-The LABTEK^{$^{\text{M}}$} N2-35L (30 Dual) and N2-70L (90 Dual) will be packaged in wooden containers.
+The LABTEKTM N2-70L, N2-70 Tri or N2-90 Dual will be packaged in a crate.
 Open the container and inspect all parts for any damage upon receipt.
 Identify and verify that all parts listed on the packing list are present and undamaged.
 Any visual damages should be immediately documented (with photos) and immediately sent to the shipping company.
-South-Tek Systems (STS) is not responsible for damages that have occurred during the shipping and handling of the LABTEK^{$^{\text{M}}$} N2-35L (30 Dual) & LABTEK^{$^{\text{M}}$} N2-70L (90 Dual).
+South-Tek Systems (STS) is not responsible for damages that have occurred during the shipping and handling of the LABTEKTM N2-70L, N2-70T or N2-90.
 Then, contact STS at (888) 526-6284 to assess the damages only after the shipping company has been notified.

-To remove the LABTEK^{\mathbb{M}} N2-35L (30-Dual) or LABTEK^{\mathbb{M}} N2-70L (90 Dual) from the wooden shipping crate, unlock the crate by releasing the two latches holding the crate door in an upright position.
-The latches will be held in place with pins, removing these pins will unlock each latch.
-Carefully, lower the door and set it on the floor.
-The front door will now act as a ramp for the LABTEK^{\mathbb{M}} N2-35L (30-Dual) or LABTEK^{\mathbb{M}} N2-70L (90 Dual).
-Roll the unit forward until it meets the crate door and gently lift the unit up and guide it forward to begin rolling the unit down the ramp.
+To remove the LABTEK[TM] generator from the wooden shipping crate, unlock the crate by releasing the two latches holding the crate door in an upright position.
+Carefully lower the door and set it on the floor.
+The front door will now act as a ramp for the unit.
+Roll the unit forward until it meets the crate door and gently lift the front of the unit up and guide it forward to begin rolling the unit down the ramp.
 The rear rollers will now easily clear the crate door with the weight of the unit guiding it down the ramp.
 The use of a floor jack is advisable to move the crate to its final location before unloading.